 Tax filing season ( March to April) is notoriously bad for debt collections.
 Many people must pay IRS those unexpected taxes or fines.

 On the brighter side, millions of people receive tax refunds.
 This may include some of your debtors too.
-Make sure you re-send invoice during this period as they may clear your bill finally from the extra money they just got back from the IRS.
+Make sure you re-send the invoice during this period as they may clear your bill finally from the extra money they just got back from the IRS.

 8. Verification of debt

 Of course, your AR team should keep documentation properly.
 If too many physical documents or paper-based files are making your office a junkyard, consider storing documents electronically.
-There are several companies which help you store documentation safely and well organized.
+There are several companies that help you store documentation safely and well organized.
 Finding the electronic version of a document will be a huge time saver.